rob-Hitchens/OrderStatisticsTree/README.md

 ### Inserts and Deletes Take a "UID" and a "sortVal"

 - `_sortVal`: The value to sort, such as price, amount, rating, etc..
 These are unsigned integers. `0` is prohibited.
-- `_uid`: A unique identifier for the entry.
+- `_uid`: (Optional).
+A unique identifier for the entry.
 This should be meaningful at the application layer, such as ticketID, transactionID or UserID.
 These are `bytes32`.
+If there is no reason to point back to application-level records, it's safe to use `0x0` for all entries, provided there are no duplicate `_sortVals`.

 Client's can store any of the scaler types in `_uid` after converting to the native `bytes32` type.
 The same principle applies to `_sortVal`.
 Note that `0` is reserved for performance reasons.
 In the case that `0` has meaning within the application, apply an offset to ensure a `0` is never submitted for sorting.